ietf-wg-cellar/matroska-specification/notes.md

 | 1605-2404    | <frame3> | Third frame data  |
 Table: Fixed-Size Lacing Example{#blockFixedSizeLacing}

-This gives a Block of 2405 octets.
-When reading the Block, we find that there are three frames (Octet 4).
+This gives a `Block` of 2405 octets.
+When reading the `Block`, we find that there are three frames (Octet 4).
 The data start at Octet 5, so the size of each frame is (2405 - 5) / 3 = 800.

 ### Laced Frames Timestamp

-A Block only contains a single timestamp value.
+A `Block` only contains a single timestamp value.
 But when lacing is used, it contains more than one frame.
 Each frame originally has its own timestamp, or Presentation Timestamp (PTS).
 That timestamp applies to the first frame in the lace.

 In the lace, each frame after the first one has an underdetermined timestamp.
 However, each of these frames **MUST** be contiguous -- i.e., the decoded data **MUST NOT** contain any gap between them.
-If there is a gap in the stream, the frames around the gap **MUST NOT** be in the same Block.
+If there is a gap in the stream, the frames around the gap **MUST NOT** be in the same `Block`.

 Lacing is only useful for small contiguous data to save space.
 This is usually the case for audio tracks and not the case for video (which use a lot of data) or subtitle tracks (which have long gaps).